-Perhaps the most effective way to forget someone and move on is to stop thinking about them at all.
-It may be difficult, but once you make the decision, it becomes much easier.
+Perhaps the most effective way to forget someone and move on is to stop thinking about them.
+It may be not easy, but it becomes much easier once you make the decision.

 Because no one else can heal you, you must heal yourself.
 Healing is a process that begins within.
 Only when you tell yourself that you are ready can you let go and move on.